benders5e/benders5e/pro-bending.md

 ## Rules

 The ring is divided into two halves, each of which is further divided into three zones.
 A central circle is used only for tie-breakers.
 Each zone is 30 feet wide.
+The sides of the ring are usually blocked with ropes, leaving only the back of each side (the left and right extremes in the picture above) open.

 Teams begin the match facing each other in the two zones closest to the center (starting positions are marked with red X's; the teams each choose the order of their members).
 The goal is to knock the other team back and off the platform. ([Link to map with 5-foot grid](assets/Bending_Arena_grid.jpg).)

 The ring is lined with trenches of water between the zones and around the ring, which provide enough material for waterbenders.
 Additionally, it is dotted with earthen disks (in yellow) for the earthbenders.